fbpx

 I once watched this scenario play itself out in a community college setting.
 There was a very vocal “student council representative” who had many grievances against the administration.
 Suddenly there were accusatory posters covering every public bulletin board in the college.
 I was a part-time new faculty member and didn’t know much about the intricacies of the situation.

-I did, however, know from lots of conflict training that there are always two sides to every argument and that judgement is best reserved until you have heard from both parties.
+I did, however, know from lots of conflict training that there are always two sides to every argument and that judgment is best reserved until you have heard from both parties.
 I also knew from the classes that I was teaching that there were a lot of students who didn’t share his sentiments, but who did express concern about the accuracy of the accusations.

 With time, the messages on the posters increased in both frequency and vehemence.
 One day, while in the Dean of Student’s office, I casually mentioned the student and the situation.